magento/devdocs/src/recommendations/verify.md

 If you run into any problems verifying that the events are collected and sent to Magento, [contact support](https://support.magento.com/hc/en-us).

 {:.bs-callout-info}
-A value of `Data validity : NOT FOUND` in the debugger indicates that that schema is internal, not public.
+A value of `Data validity : NOT FOUND` in the debugger indicates an internal schema.
 The Snowplow Chrome plugin cannot validate the events with an internal schema.
 This has no impact on actual functionality.

 ## Verify events are firing correctly